Validator client configuration for Lido

 Create a directory for validator instance data

-sudo mkdir -p /var/lib/ethereum/prysm/vi1
+sudo mkdir -p /var/lib/ethereum/prysm/vi1-

 Load keystores to

-sudo /usr/local/bin/validator accounts import --mainnet --keys-dir=$HOME/keystores/ddk_i1 --wallet-dir=/var/lib/ethereum/prysm/vi1
+:/var/lib/ethereum/prysm/vi1sudo /usr/local/bin/validator accounts import --mainnet --keys-dir=$HOME/keystores/ddk_i1 --wallet-dir=/var/lib/ethereum/prysm/vi1- Accept Terms of Use

 - Set a wallet password.
 This is different to the validator password you set during keys generation.
 Prysm will use this to decrypt the validator wallet.
 Back it up somewhere safe.
 You will need this later in this section and when configuring the validator.